Relfos/neo-debugger-tools/README.md

 - Windows only for now, using .NET Framework / Winforms / ScintillaNET
 - Smart contract source is limited to a single file for now
 - Not possible yet to inspect variable values
-- Most NEO syscalls / APIs not supported yet (work in progress)
+- Some NEO syscalls / APIs not supported yet (work in progress)

 ## Usage